Largo, Florida: Rapid growth

 In the 2006 commission elections, Largo achieved two milestones furthering its former motto of "City of Progress".
 Democrat Patricia Gerard became the city's first female mayor.
-She narrowly defeated incumbent mayor Robert E. Jackson, in a bitterly contested race.
-(Dr. Jackson had been the longest serving elected Democrat in Pinellas County.)
+She narrowly defeated incumbent mayor Robert E. Jackson in a bitterly contested race.
+(Dr. Jackson had been the longest-serving elected Democrat in Pinellas County.)
 The voters' choice between these two candidates decided the major issue of the election: that the city would not revert to a mayor-dominated process of governance in lieu of the continuing role for the seven-member commission acting as non-partisans—that is, deliberating independently and equally with the mayor and deciding democratically the political issues of the city.

 Also, the city elected its first commissioner of African-American descent, Rodney J. Woods, in a landslide against a former commissioner.

-On August 24, 2009, the iconic Largo Clock Tower, which was constructed shortly after completion of Largo Central Park, was demolished.
-City officials made the change because of the tower's decay and because a deteriorating landmark at a busy intersection was not an uplifting and memorable sight.
+On August 24, 2009, the iconic Largo clock tower, which was constructed shortly after completion of Largo Central Park, was demolished.
+City officials made the decision as the tower had fallen into disrepair.
 The area surrounding the clock tower was replaced with a small garden area in order to incorporate the area into Largo Central Park.